plepe/pgmapcss/examples/README.md

 Example 4: Tramway network
 ==========================
-A route map of all tramway routes (and other means of transportation, but this should just be a simple example) should show all routes on their ways nicely sorted.
-This is something that usually needs quite some database magic, but can be achieved with some simple statements in pgmapcss.
+A route map of all tramway routes (and other means of transportation, but this should just be a simple example) should show all route references on their ways nicely sorted.

+Also most stations consist of many individual stops for all the busses and trams going in different directions, but on the map we want to print the name only once.

+This is something that usually needs quite some database magic, but can be achieved with some pgmapcss magic.

 ![example4](example4.png)
 ```css